Ultimate 3 days in Lisbon Itinerary and travel guide

 Travel Tips Lisbon Itinerary for 3 daysHere are some quick travel tips for your three days in Lisbon Itinerary.

-Insurance for Lisbon 3 day ItineraryInsure your trip for unforeseen situations – like trip cancellation, lost and damage bags, medical emergency, etc. Get your travel insurance quotes here
+Insurance for Lisbon 3 day ItineraryInsure your trip for unforeseen situations – like trip cancellation, lost and damaged bags, medical emergency, etc. Get your travel insurance quotes here

 Best time to visit Lisbon Lisbon weatherThe best time to visit Lisbon is during shoulder seasons like when it’s spring or fall elsewhere.
 The weather from March to May and September to October is nice with warm weather and less crowded squares.
-Hotel rates are cheaper then summer months.
+Hotel rates are cheaper than the summer months.

-If you are traveling on a long haul flight, here are a list of items here are a list of items for in-flight and arrival.
+What to pack for Lisbon?
+Packing for outfits and essentialsFor your trip to Lisbon, wear pretty dresses, pants/jeans, blouses and of course the usual travel essentials.
+If you are traveling on a long haul flight, here is a list of items for in-flight and arrival.